Culture-to-Culture Image Translation and User Evaluation: Discussion

-First, it is evident from responses to Q1 in the second and third questionnaire's sections that $E$ and $O \to E$ objects are rated as belonging to the European culture to a higher degree than their non-European counterpart, which is in line with Hypothesis 1.
-Interestingly, $O \to E$ objects achieve a lower average score than $E$ ones: this is likely because GANs preserve some elements of the source image in the translation. $O \to E$ objects are perceived by respondents as not perfectly matching their expectations for a European object.
+It is evident from responses to Q1 in the second and third questionnaire's sections that $E$ and $O \to E$ objects are rated as belonging to the European culture to a higher degree than their non-European counterpart, which is in line with Hypothesis 1.
+As stated in Remark \ref{R4}, this is very important because it supports our conjecture that participants share a common understanding of what is $E$ and what is $O$, laying the basis for the following questions and related analyses.
+Interestingly, $O \to E$ objects achieve a lower average score than $E$ ones: this is likely because GANs preserve some elements of the $O$ source image in the translation and therefore $O \to E$ objects are perceived by respondents as not perfectly matching their expectations for a European object.